-Joanna decided to use what she’d learned in her short marriage to Theo, and make Vincent’s art her cause.
+Johanna decided to use what she’d learned in her short marriage to Theo, and make Vincent’s art her cause.
 In 1891, she wrote in her journal that she was “not without things to do,” for she was obligated to “Vincent’s work: to make sure that it is seen and appreciated as much as possible”.

-She moved to Bussum, a village outside Amsterdam, a clever decision as the village was an artistic and cultural hub with residents including painter, poet and friend Jan Verth.
+She moved to Bussum, a village outside Amsterdam.
+A clever decision as the village was an artistic and cultural hub with residents including painter, poet and friend Jan Verth.

-Between 1892 and 1900 Joanna was able to coordinate around 20 exhibitions of Van Gogh’s work, carefully arranged with lesser known pieces placed next to others considered “undisputed masterpieces” by contemporaries like Oscar-Claude Monet and Henri de Toulouse-Lautrec.
+Between 1892 and 1900 Johanna was able to coordinate around 20 exhibitions of Van Gogh’s work, carefully arranged with lesser known pieces placed next to others considered “undisputed masterpieces” by contemporaries like Oscar-Claude Monet and Henri de Toulouse-Lautrec.
 Johanna repeatedly loaned out Vincent’s paintings, increasing their circulation and popularity within the artistic community and wider public.

 A diary entry from 1892, Johanna wrote “Ever since I’ve been here in Holland, people are beginning to be very interested in the work of Vincent, and there’s hardly a newspaper that doesn’t say something about him”.

-Joanna proved herself remarkably more capable than both her late husband and the artist himself, by successfully reaching out to the artistic contacts across Western Europe.
+Johanna proved herself remarkably more capable than both her late husband and the artist himself, by successfully reaching out to the artistic contacts across Western Europe.
 She offered them 10 to 15 percent commission on the works they sold, using their reach and influence to place Vincent’s work in public and private collections over the world.

 Letters and Paintings

-What Joanna managed to do in her life, after such a short and tragic marriage to Theo is impressive.
+What Johanna managed to do in her life, after such a short and tragic marriage to Theo is impressive.
 She sold at least 190 paintings and 55 drawings by Van Gogh, including one of his Sunflowers to the National Gallery in London in 1924.

-Undoubtedly the world is very grateful to Johanna and her son for dedicating their lives to the Vincent van Gogh Empire, but what made them do it?
+Undoubtedly the world is very grateful to Johanna and her son for dedicating their lives to the Vincent van Gogh empire, but what made them do it?
 She certainly had regrets about her life, wishing more of her time had been spent aiding the socialist movement.
 She co-founded the Amsterdam Social-Democratic Women’s Propaganda Club in an effort to improve working-class living and working conditions and education.
 But of her main work, she wrote in her diary “All of this is very satisfying for me, for it’s the only thing that I can do in the memory of my husband and of Vincent”.

 Next time you’re taking in the wonder of The Starry Night or Café Terrace at Night, remember Johanna and her son Vincent, who allowed you to discover Vincent van Gogh for yourself.